IBM/ios-visual-recognition-app/README.md

 > We have a similar pattern available for [Android](https://github.com/IBM/visual-recognition-android), as well!

-This IBM Cloud Mobile Starter will showcase the Visual Recognition service from Watson and give you integration points for each of the IBM Cloud Mobile services.
+In this code pattern, you will create a mobile app that showcases computer vision by labeling what the device's camera sees.
+You will provision a Visual Recognition service where you can either leverage a demo model or train your own custom model.

+When you have completed this code pattern, you will understand how to:

+* Customize Watson Visual Recognition for your unique use case
+* View the labels related to a picture and the estimated accuracy of that label

 ![](README_Images/architecture.png)

+## Steps

+1. Requirements
+1. Watson Credential Management
+1. Run

-## Requirements
+### 1. Requirements

 * iOS 8.0+
 * Xcode 8
 * Swift 3.0

-## IBM Cloud Mobile services Dependency Management
+#### IBM Cloud Mobile services Dependency Management

 The IBM Cloud Mobile services SDK uses [CocoaPods](https://cocoapods.org/) to manage and configure dependencies.
 To use our latest SDKs you need version 1.1.0.rc.2.